Security-Onion-Solutions/securityonion-docs/post-installation.rst

 Data Retention
 --------------

--  Review the default :ref:`curator` configuration to see if you need to change any index retention settings.
+-  Review the :ref:`elasticsearch` and :ref:`curator` sections to see if you need to change any of the default index retention settings.

 Other
 -----